This Article Continues From S: Self-Assuredness & Self-Belief

 Our livelihoods, our careers, our homes, our way of life have been turned upside down.
 Our sense of who we are, what we do, how we do it, is in question.
-This virus not only attacks our physical health and threatens our lives, it also attacks our mental health and undermines our emotional stability.
+This virus has not only attacked our physical health and threatened our lives, it has also attacked our mental health and undermined our emotional stability.

 It has revealed our vulnerabilities on a personal level, relationship level, community level, national level, even global level.

 It has revealed our vulnerabilities on a financial level, healthcare level, employment level, even national security level.

 Unemployment around the world is at Great Depression numbers, which some analysts predict will go even higher.
 National and international border closures have dramatically disrupted chains of supply.
 Mental health issues brought on by job losses, financial ruin, and forced isolation have climbed.
 Anxiety, depression, substance abuse, self-harm are rising at a faster rate than compared with previous years before the pandemic began.

 It takes courage to face down your insecurities and develop strategies to overcome your problems.
 It takes courage to face your fears and continue to live the best way possible.
 We especially need a lot of courage during this pandemic when fear and anxiety are just as virulent as Covid-19 itself.